Corbie Abbey: Library

 Corbie was renowned for its library, which was assembled from as far as Italy, and for its scriptorium.
 The contents of its library are known from catalogues of the eleventh and twelfth centuries.
 In addition to its patristic writings, it is recognized as an important center for the transmission of the works of Antiquity to the Middle Ages.
 An inventory (of perhaps the 11th century) lists the church history of Hegesippus, now lost, among other extraordinary treasures.

 Among students of Tertullian, the library is of interest as it contained a number of unique copies of Tertullian's works, the so-called corpus Corbiense and included some of his unorthodox Montanist treatises, as well as two works by Novatian issued pseudepigraphically under Tertullian's name.
-The origin of this group of non-orthodox texts has not satisfactorily been identified.
+The origin of this group of non-orthodox texts has not been identified satisfactorily.

 Among students of medieval architecture and engineering, such as are preserved in the notebooks of Villard de Honnecourt, Corbie is of interest as the center of renewed interest in geometry and surveying techniques, both theoretical and practical, as they had been transmitted from Euclid through the Geometria of Boethius and works by Cassiodorus (Zenner).

-In 1638, Cardinal Richelieu ordered the transfer of 400 manuscripts transferred to the library of the monastery of Saint-Germain-des-Prés in Paris.
+In 1638, Cardinal Richelieu ordered the transfer of 400 manuscripts to the library of the monastery of Saint-Germain-des-Prés in Paris.
 During the French Revolution, the library was closed and the last of the monks dispersed: 300 manuscripts still at Corbie were moved to Amiens, 15 km to the west.
 Those at St-Germain des Prés were released on the market, and many rare manuscripts were obtained by Russian diplomat Peter P. Dubrovsky and sent to St. Petersburg.
 Other Corbie manuscripts are at the Bibliothèque Nationale.
 Over two hundred manuscripts from the great library at Corbie are known to survive.